stud131/docs-monaca/content/products_guide/monaca_intro.en.md

 detailed information of Monaca account types and theirs usages, please refer to [Monaca Pricing](https://monaca.io/pricing.html).

-### Monthly Plan

-- Free trial for the first 14 days
-- You can switch to another monthly plan in the trial period for free.
-But the trial period will not be extended.
-- 14 days after the subscription, you will be charged unless you switch to Basic plan.
-The first charge is calculated on a daily basis.
-- After that, you will be charged monthly price on every first day of the month.

-### Annual Plan

--   There is no trial period for annual plans.
--   You will be charged annual price when starting the subscription.
--   Your next charge will be on the first day of the 13th month after your admission unless you switch to Basic plan.
-For example, you subscribe to annual plan on July 20th, 2016.
-Then, your next charge will be on August 1st, 2017.

-If you use Activation Code:

--   If you want to upgrade plan or extend the expiration date, please contact us with preferred plan name and term of months.
--   On the expiration date, your plan will be switched to Basic automatically.

 ## Characteristics of hybrid apps

 - The apps consist of the Web and native characteristics.
 (See the picture below)